Cytlan/openbgi/Technical.md

 Guess: Calls the callback function once the timeout value is reached.

-If a new VMCallback is placed in unknown21, then the already loaded callback will immediately be called.
+If a new `VMCallback` is placed in `unknown21`, then the already loaded callback will immediately be called.

 #### Global variables

-gIsWindowActive - Is the main window in focus?
-Is set to 0 if WA_INACTIVE was sent, and set to 1 if any other activation message was sent. gSearchPaths - VMLinkedList of directory paths (Assumed to be search paths) DAT_00471758 - Probably a list of directories used for searching when reading files DAT_00484130 - Might be a default directory string gMillisecondsPerFrame - Framerate in milliseconds between frames
+* `gIsWindowActive` - Is the main window in focus?
+Is set to 0 if `WA_INACTIVE` was sent, and set to 1 if any other activation message was sent.
+* `gSearchPaths` - `VMLinkedList` of directory paths (Assumed to be search paths)
+* `DAT_00471758` - Probably a list of directories used for searching when reading files
+* `DAT_00484130` - Might be a default directory string
+* `gMillisecondsPerFrame` - Framerate in milliseconds between frames

 #### Opcode: move_arg